gilangwd/ETL-For-Ocean-Cafe-Analysis/README.md

 ![Sales by Month](./images/plot_06.png)

 ## Conclusion
-- Based on the Exploratory Data Analysis we do, we found that the restaurant have **declining revenue** for the **last 3 month** that is **caused by** a **decrease in the number of customers** in the last 3 month.
+Based on the Exploratory Data Analysis we do, we found :
+- The restaurant have **declining revenue** for the **last 3 month** that is **caused by** a **decrease in the number of customers** in the last 3 month.
 - The restaurant best-selling food is **Ocean Special Shake** and **Poutine with Fries**.
 - Category product with highest sales for restaurant is **Tobacco**.

 ## Suggestion
-- Bundling best selling food with complementary item.
+- Consider bundling best selling food with complementary item or sides to increase the average check size.
-- Train staff to upselling and cross-selling.
+- Train staff to upselling and cross-selling, Encourage them to suggest additional items or upgrade to customers who order the best-selling product.
-- Ensure staff is well-prepared to handle higher volume of customer during busy hour
+- Ensure staff is well-prepared to handle higher volume of customer efficiently during busy day.
-- Offer special discount for off-peak day.
-- Host special events for the slowest month.
+- Implement promotions or discounts to attract more diners.
+The restaurant can offer special deal, happy hour or early bird specials to encourages reservations or walk-ins during off-peak day.
+- On slowest month, try to host special events for the month to draw in more customers.
+For example Christmas Theme and and event at December, New Year event at January and Valentine Theme and event at February.

 ## Acknowledgements
 The Ocean Cafe Transaction data used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/gladinvarghese/cafeocean)